 Milk washing is a strange idea.
 You’re basically adding milk to a spirit or a whole cocktail, intentionally curdling it, then straining the curds to give you a clear liquid that still contains whey.
-Such cocktails can be surprisingly delicious.
+Milk washed cocktails as they are called, can be surprisingly delicious.
 Plus, the whey changes the texture and helps the drink to froth when shaken.

 Despite the unusual approach, milk washed cocktails aren’t a new idea at all.
 The technique dates back to at least 1711, possibly even earlier, with the classic English clarified milk punch.
 Since then, clarifying or milk washing cocktails has gone in and out of favor.
 Right now, it’s all the rage.

 Milk washed cocktails tend to be clear and they don’t taste like milk at all.
 Instead, the other ingredients shine through.
 You can even have a completely clear cocktail that tastes almost exactly like a pina colada.
 Impressive, right?

 Milk washing isn’t just about creating clear cocktails.
 The process also removes some of the flavor compounds from spirits and other ingredients, making them mellower and helping contrasting elements to meld together.

 There are a few things to consider, though.